opencv/opencv/modules/imgproc/doc/feature_detection.rst

 ------------------------------------
 Draws two groups of lines in blue and red, counting the non overlapping (mismatching) pixels.

-.. ocv:function:: int LineSegmentDetector::compareSegments(const Size& size, const InputArray lines1, const InputArray lines2, InputOutputArray _image = noArray())
+.. ocv:function:: int LineSegmentDetector::compareSegments(const Size& size, InputArray lines1, InputArray lines2, InputOutputArray _image = noArray())

     :param size: The size of the image, where lines1 and lines2 were found.